sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 oc new-app quay.io/YOUR_QUAY_USERNAME/flask-vote-app:latest --name vote-app
 ```

-It can take a while to pull the image for the first time, especially if you are running OpenShift on your laptop and downloading over a shared Internet connection.
-But, if you already have the centos image layers cached in OpenShift, then the download should be a lot faster.
+It can take a while to pull the image for the first time, especially if you are running OpenShift on your laptop and
+downloading over a shared Internet connection.
+But, if you already have the centos image layers cached in OpenShift,
+then the download should be a lot faster.
 After pulling the image from quay.io, the DeploymentConfig object will automatically launch it into a vote-app pod.

-Check what's happening with the following command.
+Check the status of the launching pod with this command:

 ```
 oc get po